nish17/bigBasket-notifier/README.md

 # Steps:

-### 1. Open Chrome and head over to bigbasket.com.
+### 1. Open Chrome and head over to bigbasket.com and login into your account, click on basket.
-### 2. Open Chrome Dev Tools, navigate to networks tab and look for this URL /get-app-data-dynamic
+### 2. Open Chrome Dev Tools, toggle device toolbar and make it a mobile view then navigate to networks tab and look for this URL /get-app-data-dynamic
 ### 3. Right click on it and copy its cURL to the clipboard.
 ### 4. Import it in the postman and look for headers section.
 ### 5. one-by-one copy all the parameters in the config.js file and place it in the root directory of the project.